 According to a 2009 Manchester Union Leader newspaper report, in the early 1950s, Alderman John F. Mills (Ward 7, last year served 1953) “proposed that the landfill area bordered by Maple, Auburn and Wilson streets be turned into a neighborhood park.
 His proposal, which included naming the park jointly after Captain Jeremiah Aiden Sheehan (killed on Aug.
 7, 1944, in LeMans, Normandy, France) and PFC James H. Basquil was approved by the Board of Mayor and Aldermen.”

 Today, the 8-acre Sheehan-Basquil Park contains Hunt Memorial Pool, Little League and softball baseball fields, the Adam D. Curtis Skateboard Park, and a playground.
 An unassuming monument sits in front of the Hunt Pool bathhouse, along with a pole flying the flag of the United States of America.
-Three bronze plaques are affixed to a large rock indicating the name of the park and one each to honor Capt.
+Three bronze plaques are affixed to a smooth granite monument that indicates the name of the park and one each to honor Capt.
 Jeremiah A. Sheehan and PFC James H. Basquil.
 The bronze memorial plaques read:

 PFC JAMES H. BASQUIL